ghif/tts-vc/README.md

 ### Requirements

-The detailed requirements can be found in pyproject.toml
+The detailed requirements can be found in pyproject.toml.
+It was specified such that it can be easily run on Google Colab.

 - Python >= 3.12.11
 - PyTorch >= 2.8.0